alban-read/M1-MICRO-FORTH/M1MicroForth.md

       48 :IF          		NAME
 ```

-IF seen here has no tokens or data, it has a PRIM run and PRIM comp.
+IF seen here has no tokens or data, it has a PRIM run and PRIM comp function.

 At the OK prompt type IF.